RESEARCH STARTER

 Career Enhancement and Training

-Some states require that a geochemist obtain a license before he or she can work as a registered geologist (RG).
+Some states require that a geochemist obtain a license before working as a registered geologist (RG).
 Requirements for becoming a registered geologist vary considerably from state to state.
 Typically, a geochemist must amass some years of work experience under a registered geologist before applying and must also pass an exam.
 After becoming a registered geologist, a geochemist must typically renew their license for a nominal fee, often annually.
 Some states require geochemists to complete continuing education courses as a condition of renewal.

-Membership in professional organizations such as the Geochemical Society is highly recommended for geochemists.
-The Geochemical Society co-organizes the annual international Goldschmidt Conference, publishes the online newsletter Geochemical News, and co-publishes the magazine Elements.
-In addition to hosting various events, the society provides members with reduced-price subscriptions to various scholarly journals and access to job listings in the field.
-The organization is a member of the American Geosciences Institute (AGI), a professional association representing nearly 50 member societies and more than 250,000 geoscientists.
+Membership in professional organizations such as the Geochemical Society is widely recommended for geochemists.
+The Geochemical Society co-organizes the annual international Goldschmidt Conference and co-publishes the interdisciplinary magazine Elements.
+In addition to sponsoring conferences, workshops, and lectures, the society provides professional development resources, including meeting registration discounts, career and job-listing services, and regular communication on developments in the field.
+While the Geochemical Society collaborates broadly across the geosciences, it operates independently of the American Geosciences Institute, which serves as an umbrella organization representing dozens of geoscience societies and more than 250,000 geoscientists.

 Daily Tasks and Technology